5712131658/arduino/README.md

 We use an ultrasonic sensor to determine the distance of person and if the person is at a certaion distance the leds will go off and if they are too close the buzzer and the red led will also go off there is also a lcd to tell the user how far the person is

+Project 3 :

+We use a tilt sensor to determine if a person has fallen , is sitting or standing